kevin143carr/tarpon-installer/README.md

 You can modify a line in a file.
 The {FILE} designator represents the path and name of the file.\
 The {CHANGE} represents a searchable, unique line in the file.\
 Use the '||' token to separate the what text will overwrite the original.
+The {ADD} Designator will add a line to the last line of the file.
+It wil create the fill if it does not exists.

 **For Local Linux or Windows use the following examples:**\
 **Example:#Used to modify files usage: (number = ){FILE}filepath+filename{CHANGE}keyword||replaceword**\